adarsha30735/NDVI-and-2D-CNN-Plant-Leaf-Classification/README.md

 The `Image_Resizev2.m` script resizes large plant leaf images to a resolution of 227 x 227 pixels, making them suitable for input into AlexNet for 2D-CNN classification.

+### 2D-CNN Classification Using AlexNet

+The DL\_classifier.m script implements a deep learning-based classification using AlexNet.
+It trains a model on plant leaf images and classifies them as healthy or diseased.

 #### Full Code:
 ```matlab